-- Staff are available by email and phone.
+- Staff members are available by email and phone.

-- McGrath Judicial Complex (Washington County courthouse) has reopened as of September 9.
-DVRCSC court advocate staff are available by appointment for restraining orders.
-Please call Jamie or Kirsten at 401-782-3995 for an appointment.
+- We remain available at the courthouse for calls and appointments.
+DVRCSC court advocate staff members are available by appointment for restraining orders.
+Please call Jamie at 401-782-3995 for an appointment.